StackVista/stackstate-docs/use/logs/k8sTs-log-shipping.md

   enabled: true
 ```

-The above will ensure that a promtail container is deployed to each node to collect logs and send it to Rancher Observability.
-For deployments where it is not desirable to ship logs to Rancher Observability, set the above value to `false`.
+The above will ensure that a promtail container is deployed to each node to collect logs and send it to SUSE Observability.
+For deployments where it is not desirable to ship logs to SUSE Observability, set the above value to `false`.

 ### Running Additional Promtail Pods

-Rancher Observability uses a tuned configuration for log ingestion, and this is usually not in line with auxiliary requirements.
+SUSE Observability uses a tuned configuration for log ingestion, and this is usually not in line with auxiliary requirements.
 It is therefore not possible to run a separate configuration for log ingestion to other destination endpoints, it is instead recommended to run a second promtail pod that deals with these requirements as a separate concern to the promtail that is deployed by the agent helm chart.